speardragon/speardragon.github.io/_posts/Computer Science/Computer Architecture/2022-03-22-[Computer Architecture] week 3-2.md

 ## Architecture Design Principles

 Underlying design principles, as articulated by Hennessy and Patterson:

 1. Simplicity favors regularity
+   - simple한 것은 regularity를 선호한다.
 2. Make the common cast that
 3. Smaller is a faster
 4. Good design demands good compromises